hasura/graphql-engine/docs/README.md

 ## License

-The source code in this directory is available under an [MIT License](../LICENSE-community).
+The source code in this directory is available under [MIT License](../LICENSE-community).